Awni00/abstract_transformer/iclr/qVFZ.md

 Thank you for your review, and for your positive comments regarding the presentation of the paper and the strength and diversity of our experiments with respect to the paper's main claims.

 We appreciate the reference to Zhang et al.'s work.
-Our work indeed shares certain similarities with their proposal in the sense that both approaches seek to integrate relational representations into neural models.
-However, our approach is **distinct in both scope and application**: ***while Zhang et al. address the propagation of edge features in GNNs for graph representation learning, our focus is on integrating relational representation learning specifically within Transformers for sequence modeling tasks.***
+Our work shares certain superficial similarities with their proposal in the sense that both approaches seek to integrate relational representations into neural models.
+However, **our approach is distinct in both scope and application**: ***while Zhang et al. address the propagation of edge features in GNNs for graph representation learning, our focus is on integrating relational representation learning specifically within Transformers for sequence modeling tasks.***

 We will discuss this distinction in detail, and we hope to address your underlying concerns.